kucrut/kc-settings/readme.txt

 = How do I create my settings? =

+Go to Settings &raquo; KC Settings and create it there.
+You can also export the settings from there.

-Please find the readme.html file inside the plugin directory for the documentation, or [view it online](http://kucrut.github.com/kc-settings/).
+For complete howto, please find the readme.html file inside the plugin directory or [view it online](http://kucrut.github.com/kc-settings/).

 == Screenshots ==